m3mentomor1/NEO_Tracker_using_NASA-JPL-SBDB/README.md

-# NEO Tracker using SBDB-API
+# Near-Earth Object Data Retrieval & Visualization

 ### 🧐 I. Overview
-This project is designed to retrieve data about Near-Earth Objects (NEOs) from the NASA Jet Propulsion Laboratory (JPL) Small-Body Database (SBDB) API and visualize their approach to Earth using Matplotlib.
+This project is designed to retrieve data on Near-Earth Objects (NEOs) from NASA's JPL Small-Body Database (SBDB) API and visualize their close-approach trajectories and distances using Matplotlib.